digs1998/Calmpanion/README.md

 # Calmpanion

 An interactive AI Mental Health support chatbot application powered by multiple language models with support for both text and speech input.
-Try it out here: www.calmpanion.org

 ## Features